E9cipher/enterprise-webpage/README.md

 This project provides a professional and customizable enterprise webpage template designed for businesses and organizations.
 It includes a clean design and modular components to ensure easy customization.

 ## Coding Language
-It is coded in pure HTML and CSS as it's only a template, but you can easily integrate it into a php environment
+It is coded in pure HTML and CSS as it's only a template, but you can easily integrate it into a php environment as this branch does.

 ## Feature
 - Customizable sections